andrewmkhoury/notes/security/oauth/README.md

 # OAuth
 1. open standard for authorization
-2. authorizes clients with access tokens rather than credentials
+2. authorizes clients with access tokens rather than credentials (Bearer token is the same as "access token")
 3. OAuth 2.0 is widely used (1.0 and 2.0 or different and not backwards compatible)
 4. user sends an API key ID and secret (instead of user id and password)